ttab/elephant-repository/README.md

 ![Image](docs/elephant.png?raw=true)

-Elephant repository is a [NewsDoc](https://github.com/ttab/newsdoc) document repository with versioning, ACLs for permissions, archiving, validation schemas, workflow statuses, reporting support, event output, and metrics for observability.
+Elephant repository is a [NewsDoc](https://github.com/ttab/newsdoc) document repository with versioning, ACLs for permissions, archiving, validation schemas, workflow statuses, event output, and metrics for observability.

 The repository depends on PostgreSQL for data storage and a S3 compatible store for archiving and reports.
 It can use AWS EventBridge as an event sink, but that is optional and can be disabled with `--no-eventsink`.